hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 - The SQL statement is an UPDATE that does not return any rows.
 - The parameter `soldOn` is **applied** to the query using the `#{}` construct.
 - The parameter `rows` is **injected** into the query using the `${}` construct.
-This is the only way of using this parameter since DB2's JDBC does not allow to apply parameters to the `FECHT NEXT` clause.
+This is the only way of using this parameter since DB2 does not allow to *apply* parameters to the `FECHT NEXT` clause.
 - Dynamic SQL is used to filter rows by `branch_id` if the parameter `branchId` has a non-null value.
 If the parameter is null, the section `and branch_id = #{branchId}` is not included in the SQL statement at all.